*this post is freshly updated for 2025!

 Where is Crayola Experience?

 The Crayola Experience is located in Easton, Pennsylvania.
 It's easily accessible from Rt.
 78 and even easier from Rt.
 22 if you live in the Phillipsburg area.
 Look for directions on the Crayola Experience website or use your navigation system.
-The hardest part about the drive is the weird circle thingie that you have to maneuver around at the center of Easton.
+The hardest part about the drive is the circle that you have to maneuver around at the center of Easton.
 I never can comprehend those Pennsylvania lights.

 photo by S. Wright |